zyue1105/BigSemanticsService/README.md

 ===================

 Provides a RESTful service for BigSemanticsService.
 Supports thin desktop, mobile and cloud clients.
-See https://github.com/ecologylab/BigSemantics for more information.
+See https://github.com/ecologylab/BigSemantics for additional information.